Myekman/tic_tac_toe/README.md

 * Solution: Change cellindex to id's.

 ### Unfixed bugs
 I have made different background colors for player X and player O when the players click on board, but when i clicked the same box twice, the color changed again.
-My mentor gave me tips on how to fixed but unfortunately that did'nt work out and i have not figure it out yet.
+My mentor gave me tips on how to fix it but unfortunately that did'nt work out and i have not figure it out yet.
 So this is a bug that has not been fixed before submitting.

 ## Deployment